Megan Midson

 Biography

 Megan graduated with an MSci in Chemistry from Imperial College in 2016.
 She undertook a final year research project working in the group of Professor Nicholas Long, studying the use of upconversion nanoparticles in bioimaging.
-After catching the research bug, she decided to stay on to complete a PhD as part of the Centre for Doctoral Training in Smart Medical Imaging, based between King’s College London and Imperial College London.
+She stayed to complete a PhD as part of the Centre for Doctoral Training in Smart Medical Imaging, based between King’s College London and Imperial College London.
 She continued her work with upconversion nanoparticles, with focus on developing luminescent probes for molecular imaging.
-During her PhD, Megan spent an increasing amount of time teaching in the undergraduate chemistry labs at Imperial and discovered her love for teaching practical chemistry.
+During her PhD, Megan spent an increasing amount of time teaching in the undergraduate chemistry labs at Imperial and discovered her love for teaching chemistry.
 She was awarded Fellowship of the Higher Education Academy in July 2021.

 Publications